farhanma/CS242/README.md

 First, you need to run the **baduk.go** via typing `go run baduk.go` in your terminal.
 Then, run **goGraphics.py** via typing `python2 goGraphics.py`.
 You play the game using the terminal window, following the instructions on the screen, and the pyGame will simulate your movements on the X window screen.

+## References

+* Balbaert, Ivo, *The Way to Go: A Thorough Introduction To The Go Programming Language*, iUniverse, 2012, pp. 1-35
+* *The GO Programming Language* (http://www.golang.org)